Our Blogs

 Applications of HVOF coating for Flap Tracks

-Surfaces that come into touch with other components during flap movement can be coated with HVOF.
-Slide surfaces with coatings operate more smoothly and consistently because they experience less wear, less friction, and less galling.
-HVOF coatings offer corrosion and wear protection for bearings in flap tracks, extending their lifespan and preserving their capacity for load-bearing.
+HVOF coatings can be applied to surfaces that come into contact with other components during flap movement.
+Coated slide surfaces operate more smoothly and consistently, experiencing less wear, friction, and galling.
+HVOF coatings offer corrosion and wear protection for bearings in flap tracks, extending their lifespan and preserving their load-bearing capacity.
 The flap tracks are kept firmly connected to the structure of the airplane by coatings on the attachment points.
 HVOF coatings help keep these important connections structurally sound.
 Flap tracks are subject to external elements including moisture and impurities.
-By serving as a barrier of defense against corrosion and preserving the structural integrity of the flap tracks, HVOF coatings serve as a protective layer.
+By serving as a barrier of defense against corrosion and preserving the structural integrity of the flap tracks,, HVOF coatings serve as a protective layer.